pacastro/GlideApp/README.md

 ## Supported watches

-I am using variable frequencytones for the vario, which are only supported for SDK 3.1.0 and above.
+I am using variable frequencytones for the vario and sensor readings of Blood Oxygen Saturation, which are only supported for SDK 3.2.0 and above.
 This restricts the watches I can support.
-The GlideApp Lite Application however has had memory optimized to support watches that provie 124kb of memory to applications (Fenix 5, Fenix 6, Forerunner 645, Forerunner 935, etc.)
+The GlideApp Application however has had memory optimized to support watches that provie 124kb of memory to applications (Fenix 6, Forerunner 245, Forerunner 945, etc.)

 ## Not a programmer